altunixon/wips/lns/altina_ln/ASP-141-Post_1_of_5.md

 After hearing Holger’s words, not just Balasko, the others also started to frown.<br/>
 The one who came up with that strategy was no other than their strategist.
 The old guards still remember how the enemies died to Regis’ tactics.<br/>
 I don’t want to meet my end like that— That was how everyone felt.<br/>
-Sensing all their eyes were on him, Regis scratched his head:
+Sensing all their eyes were on him, Regis scratched his head:<br/>
 "… I will try my best to not let everyone fall into a terrible situation like that.
 The enemy would put the utmost care to think up their strategies too, so I had to handle them cautiously."<br/>
 That’s right!
 Altina beside him nodded.<br/>
 "Even if you triump yesterday, it doesn’t mean today’s victory is guaranteed— right?
 Regis said that before."<br/>